Azure/azure-powershell/src/Cdn/Cdn.Autorest/docs/Az.Cdn.md

 Gets an existing AzureFrontDoor endpoint with the specified endpoint name under the specified subscription, resource group and profile.

 ### [Get-AzFrontDoorCdnEndpointResourceUsage](Get-AzFrontDoorCdnEndpointResourceUsage.md)
-Checks the quota and actual usage of endpoints under the given CDN profile.
+Checks the quota and actual usage of the given AzureFrontDoor endpoint under the given CDN profile.

 ### [Get-AzFrontDoorCdnOrigin](Get-AzFrontDoorCdnOrigin.md)
 Gets an existing origin within an origin group.